 Many of the movements (or stretches) found in various forms of yoga are active stretches.

-Referred to as relaxed stretching or static-passive stretching.
+Passive (or relaxed) stretching – Referred to as relaxed stretching or static-passive stretching.
 A passive stretch is one where you assume a position and hold it with some other part of your body, or with the assistance of a partner or some other apparatus.
 For example, bringing your leg up high and then holding it there with your hand.
-The splits are an example of a passive stretch in this case the floor is the “apparatus”
+The splits are an example of a passive stretch in this case the floor is the “apparatus”.

 Slow, relaxed stretching is useful in relieving spasms in muscles that are healing after an injury.
 Obviously, you should check with your doctor first to see if it is okay to attempt to stretch the injured muscles.